camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 Additionally, you can specify process variables by name to enrich the export result with the values of these variables.

 {{< note title="Heads-up!" class="info" >}}
 * Exporting all pages is more inefficient than exporting a selection or a single page of process instances and can cause extra load on the database and application server.
 Also, a more complex query that runs against an unbounded number of rows affects the execution time negatively.
 * For security reasons, you can limit the maximum number of process instances that can be exported via the [Query Maximum Results Limit]({{< ref "/user-guide/process-engine/process-engine-api.md#query-maximum-results-limit" >}}).
 {{< /note >}}

-When clicking on the "Export CSV" button, the backend crunches the requested data and creates a CSV file.
+When clicking **Export CSV**, the backend crunches the requested data and creates a CSV file.
 This could take a while, depending on the amounts of process instances you want to export.

 {{< img src="../../img/cockpit-export-download-as-csv.png" title="CSV Export for Process Instances: Modal Dialog – Download as CSV" >}}

-As soon as the request succeeds, you should see a notification that the CSV creation was successful, and the button changes to "Download as CSV".
+As soon as the request succeeds, you should see a notification that the CSV creation was successful, and the button changes to **Download as CSV**.
 When you click the button, the download of the CSV file starts.

 ### Export Result